EI2030/Low-power-E-Paper-OS/README.md

 >> It was obviously a big meeting.
 I had no idea I was goingto hear what I heard.

 26:11
->> NARRATOR: Paulson nowbelieved government intervention was necessary, and he'd need hundreds of billions
+>> NARRATOR: Paulson now believed government intervention was necessary, and he'd need hundreds of billions
 >>
 26:17
 >> from Congress to do it. >> They said they needed the authority to use $700 billion